opengeospatial/ogcapi-maps/README.md

 This work encompasses two standards that will be developed simultaniously.
 It is still unclear if they will become 2 independent documents or OGC API's.

+IMPORTANT NOTE: For the moment, most of the work so far is done directly in the [Swagger HUB](https://app.swaggerhub.com/apis/joanma747/opf-map-tiles-api/1.0.0).
+Latter it will be translated into requirements and informative text here.

 ## Overview

 ### Maps